google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: The issue exploited by XSS attacks is the browser's inability to distinguish between script that's part of your application, and script that's been maliciously injected by a third-party.
+description: The issue exploited by XSS attacks is the browser's inability to distinguish between script that's part of your application and script that's been maliciously injected by a third-party.
 Instead of blindly trusting everything that a server delivers, CSP defines the Content-Security-Policy HTTP header that allows you to create a whitelist of sources of trusted content, and instructs the browser to only execute or render resources from those sources.

+{# wf_updated_on: 2016-02-19 #}
+{# wf_published_on: 2015-05-08 #}

 # Source Whitelists {: .page-title }